Quantum kinetic theory with interactions for massive vector bosons: Conclusions

 We find that it is in general not possible to formulate a weak equivalence principle for the collision term as done in Ref. \cite{Weickgenannt:2021cuo} in order to obtain the standard form of the gain and loss terms.
 However, when the distribution function is at most of first order in the phase-space spin variable, such a replacement is possible, allowing one to establish the usual form of the local-equilibrium distribution function and to show that the dipole-moment tensor $\Sigma_\s^{\mu\nu}$ is conserved in local collisions.
 Furthermore, we do not find contributions of second order in the spin variable in local equilibrium, suggesting that all effects related to the spin alignment of vector mesons are either of dissipative origin \cite{Wagner:2022gza} or of higher order in $\hbar$.

-As a next step after the formulation of kinetic theory for massive spin-1 particles, one can derive second-order dissipative spin-1 hydrodynamics by using the method of moments, as it has recently been carried out for the spin-1/2 case \cite{Weickgenannt:2022zxs,Weickgenannt:2022qvh}.
+The theory developed in this paper can be employed to evaluate the spin alignment of particles such as the $\phi$-mesons, which can then be compared to experimental results.
+As a first step in this direction, Ref. \cite{Wagner:2022gza} evaluated the hydrodynamic Navier-Stokes limit of the kinetic theory presented here to derive a relation between the spin alignment of vector mesons and the shear stress of the medium.
+In order to refine these results, one can derive second-order dissipative spin-1 hydrodynamics by using the method of moments, as it has recently been carried out for the spin-1/2 case \cite{Weickgenannt:2022zxs,Weickgenannt:2022qvh}.